noahehall/theBookOfNoah/_javascript.md

     - profilers: measure runtime execution of scripts during life of app
       1. yui profiler, pagespeed, devtools
     - cdns
+# Measuring performance
+  1. lighthouse: identify obvious CRP optimization opportunities
+  2. RUM: real user monitoring: instrument your code with the *navigation timing API* to monitor how your app performs out in the wild
+  - navigation timing API
+    1. domloading: this is the starting timestamp of the entire process, the browser is about to start parsing the first received bytes of the HTML document.
+    2. dominteractive: marks the point when the browser has finished parsing all of the HTML and DOM construction is complete.
+      - marks when DOM is ready.
+    3. domcontentloaded: marks the point when both the DOM is ready and there are no stylesheets that are blocking JavaScript execution - meaning we can now (potentially) construct the render tree.
+      - typically marks when both the DOM and CSSOM are ready.
+      1. domcontentloadeventstart
+      2. domcontentloadedeventend
+    4. domcomplete: all of the processing is complete and all of the resources on the page (images, etc.) have finished downloading - in other words, the loading spinner has stopped spinning.
+      - marks when the page and all of its subresources are ready.
+    5. loadevent: as a final step in every page load the browser fires an onload event which can trigger additional application logic.
+      1. loadeventstart
+      2. loadeventend
 ### application performance
   - record a start time, do stuff, record an end time
   - node performance